Destinations Greece Athens

 Must orderfilter coffee + whatever's on the wall

-A coffee-and-liquor room in Psyrri that doubles as an art gallery — local painters and photographers on the walls, resident DJs after dark, a quiet café at 11 a.m. and a different animal by night.
-Sit in the open-air space across the street, under the trees; some evenings a street musician wanders in and plays the tables.
-Idyllic and a little rough at the edges, which is the point.
+A coffee-and-liquor room in Psyrri that doubles as an art gallery: local painters and photographers on the walls, resident DJs after dark, a quiet café at 11 a.m. and a different animal by night.
+Sit in the open-air space across the street under the trees; some evenings a musician wanders in and plays the tables.
+A little rough at the edges, which is most of the charm.

 Art on the wallsPsyrriDay-to-night

-InsiderCome twice — once mid-morning when it's just you, a filter coffee and the art, and once after 8:30 when the resident DJ starts and the room turns.
-Same address, two completely different places.
+InsiderCome twice: once mid-morning when it’s just you, a filter coffee and the art, and once after 8:30 when the DJ starts and the room turns over.
+Same address, two different places.

 The Underdog